vjovanov/actormig/actor-migration.md

 ### 6.(Optional) Move as many actors as possible to standard Akka implementation
 Now that you have migrated your code base to Akka actors your actors should run one order of magnitude faster.
 Also, you can start exploring available functionality of Akka.
 To explore all the great features of Akka acotors visit their documentation site TODO link.
 Ideally all the changes we have made should be ironed out to function by Akka original design (without `RichActor`).
 Try changing your functionality to work with standard Akka actor.

+## Staying with Scala Actors

+In case you decided to stay with Scala actors the following changes need to be done to your build scripts and code base.

+1. If you are using SBT as your build tool add the following dependency to your project TODO.
+In case you are using ant or custom build tools download the appropriate Scala jar from Scalax and modify your build to include it in the class path.

+2. To enable coexistence of Scalax actors and Scala we have changed package names to TODO.
+You will have to go through your code and replace all import packages from `scala.actors` to scalax.actors`.

 Written and implemented by: Vojin Jovanovic and Philipp Haller

 Report bugs at the [Scala Bugtracker](https://issues.scala-lang.org/ "Scala issue reporting tool").
 During the RC release phase bugs will be fixed within several working days thus that would be the best time to try the migration on your application.